codefellows-seattle-javascript-401d19/37-full-stack-app/lab-rob/frontend/README.md

 # Code Fellows: Code 401d19: Full-Stack JavaScript

-## Lab 36: Full Stack Crud
+## Lab 40: Full Stack Crud
-### 1/23/18
+### 1/28/18

-This is the front end to the budget calculator, now with mongo persistence.
+This is a frontend to SlugGram, an instagram clone.
+You can signup for an account, login, create a profile, and uplaod photos to your account.
+Photos are stored in AWS.

 ## Tech/frameworks/packages